 This course covers a set of advanced topics in data centers.
 The focus is on principles, architectures, and protocols used in modern data centers.
-We will cover hardware architectures, networks, operating systems, run-time systems, and applications.
+We will cover hardware and networking architectures, operating systems, storage, and applications.
 The goal of the course is to build on basic computer architecture, networking and operating systems course material to provide an understanding of large, complex networked systems, and provide concrete experience of the challenges through a set of labs.

 Prerequisites: This course builds on the computer systems course (CS 439 or equivalent), the contents of which will be assumed knowledge.
 Proficiency in C programming is assumed.